 Connect to Linux from Windows by using PuTTY

-After you have created a new cloud server with the control panel, you need to make a secure remote connection from your local computer to your cloud server.
-This article describes how to use a client called PuTTY to form an Secure Shell (SSH) connection from a computer running a Microsoft Windows OS to a Linux server.
+After you have created a new Cloud Server with the Cloud Control Panel, you need to make a secure remote connection from your local computer to your Cloud Server.
+This article describes how to use a client called PuTTY to form a Secure Shell (SSH) connection from a computer running a Microsoft® Windows® operating system (OS) to a Linux® server.

 If you are a MacOS® X user, you can connect to a Linux server by using Terminal, a console program included with the operating system.

 The procedure and examples in this article use Windows XP, Service Pack 2.
 Different versions of Windows might have slightly different interfaces.